jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 A "material change" may vary by cluster profile and subsystem.
-For example, a control-plane update (all components and control-plane nodes updated) is implemented as a single material change (e.g. the close of a scheduled maintenance window will not suspend its progress).
+For example, a control-plane update (all components and control-plane nodes updated) is implemented as a single material change (e.g. the close of a scheduled permissive window will not suspend its progress).
 In contrast, the rollout of worker-node updates is more granular (you can consider it as many individual material changes) and
 the end of a permitted change window will prevent additional worker-node updates